Ssajib

 Ssajib (싸집) is the fourth album by South Korean singer Psy.
 The album was released on July 24, 2006, through his own label Yamazone Music and distributed by Seoul Records (now known as Kakao M).
 Ssajib was later released worldwide through iTunes.
-The album contains 14 songs including the main single "Entertainer".
+The album contains 14 songs including the title track "Entertainer".
 By the end of 2006, the album sold over 50,000 copies in South Korea.